magickmonk/swap-file-generator/README.md

 ## Quick start guide

 Step 1.)
-Select the Generator tab from above to load the generator.
+Load https://yellucs.github.io/swap-file-generator/ and select the Generator tab from above to load the generator.

 Step 2.)
 Enter your settings, if any (defaults are usually fine).
 Click generate.